 All parents, guardians and extended family of Paul Cuffee students are members of the Paul Cuffee Community.
-An important benefit of our community is enjoying the activities during the school year that would not be possible without the community members' support and leadership activities, like Town Meetings, Potlucks, Plays and Literacy and Math Nights.
+An important benefit of our community is enjoying the activities during the school year that would not be possible without the community members' support and leadership initiatives including town meetings, potlucks, plays and literacy and math nights.